Azdaroth/Azdaroth.github.io/source/_posts/2015-11-29-ember-and-es7-decorators.markdown

 });
 ```

-<p>That looks perfect now.
+<p>This looks perfect now.
 There are plenty of more computed decorators implemented in <code>ember-computed-decorators</code> addon, I encourage you to check all of them.</p>

 <p>The only problem is that the new syntax doesn't play nicely with JSHint.
 The policy of JSHint is to support features that are Stage 2 of standardization process, which is not the case yet for decorators.
 The current workaround is to add some extra config to <code>.jshintrc</code>:</p>